Compare any two graphics cards:

 Pixel Rate

-The Radeon R9 M370X is much (approximately 100%) faster with regards to full screen anti-aliasing than the Radeon HD 6670 (OEM), and should be capable of handling higher screen resolutions while still performing well. (explain)
+The Radeon R9 M370X will be much (approximately 100%) faster with regards to anti-aliasing than the Radeon HD 6670 (OEM), and should be able to handle higher resolutions more effectively. (explain)

 Radeon R9 M370X 12800 Mpixels/sec